Psychology Field Research

 Field Researcher Training

-Some field researchers who have experience testing with other instruments than what are being validated may be asked to administer an additional test in conjunction to the researched assessment.
-Additional testing will
+Some field researchers who have experience testing with other instruments than those being validated may be asked to administer an additional test in conjunction with the assessment being researched.
+Compensation will also be provided to examiners and participants for additional tests administered.

 All field researchers who complete the project will be cited in the acknowledgment section of the Manual for the assessment being researched.